jmcnamara/xlsxwriter.lua/dev/docs/source/workbook.rst

 The Workbook Class
 ==================

-The Workbook class is the main class exposed by the xlsxwriter.lua module and it is the only class that you will need to instantiate directly.
+The Workbook class is the main class exposed by the ``xlsxwriter`` module and it is the only class that you will need to instantiate directly.

 The Workbook class represents the entire spreadsheet as you see it in Excel and